SherG/s2/blog/partnerships.md

 ## Get Qualified Leads From Deal-Makers

-This article focuses on a specific type of partnership where an individual or business agrees to send qualified leads to you because it benefits them to do so.
+This article focuses on a specific type of partnership where an individual or a business <i>already serving your ideal clients</i>, agrees to send qualified leads to you because it benefits them to do so.

 * The referring individual or business seeks to earn goodwill from their customers: the referral helps the client solve a problem.
 (The referrer’s practice area or business model may lead them to decline payment for referrals.)
 * The referring individual or business may not only want to help the customer solve the problem, but they also would like to receive compensation from you when the referral converts.